 (iv) incident reports; and

 (D) depositions of the parties and any known liability experts.

-(2) Stipulations for Additional Discovery.
-A party may not unreasonably withhold a stipulation for additional discovery under Rule 26.2(b)(1).
-A party or counsel who unreasonably withholds a stipulation for additional discovery is subject to sanctions under Rule 26(f).

 Rule 29.
-Modifying Discovery and Disclosure Procedures and Deadlines

-(a) By Written Agreement.

-(1) Generally.
+Stipulations Regarding Discovery Procedure.
 Unless the court orders otherwise, the parties may agree in writing to:

-(A) take a deposition before any certified reporter, at any time or place, on any notice, and in any manner specified, in which event it may be used in the same way as any other deposition; and
+(a) take a deposition before any certified reporter, at any time or place, on any notice, and in any manner specified, in which event it may be used in the same way as any other deposition; and

-(B) modify other procedures in these rules governing or limiting discovery or disclosure.

-(2) Court Order.
-Unless it interferes with court-ordered deadlines, the time set for a hearing, or the time set for trial, a written agreement under Rule 29(a)(1) is effective without court order.

-(b) By Motion.
-A party may move to modify any procedure governing or limiting discovery or disclosure.
-The motion must:

-(1) set forth the modification sought;

-(2) show good cause for the modification; and

-(3) comply with Rule 26(g).
+(b) extend the time provided in Rules 33, 34, and 36 for responses to discovery, unless it interferes with a court-ordered deadline.

 Rule 30.
 Depositions by Oral Examination

 (a) When a Deposition May Be Taken.

 Depositions Permitted.
-A party may depose: (A) any party; (B) any person disclosed as an expert witness under Rule 26.1(a)(6); and (C) any document custodian in order to secure production of documents and establish evidentiary foundation.
+A party may depose: (A) any party; (B) any person disclosed as an expert witness under Rule 26.1(d)(1); and (C) any document custodian in order to secure production of documents and establish evidentiary foundation.
 Unless all parties agree or the court orders otherwise for good cause, a party may not depose any other person or depose a person who has already been deposed in the action.
-A party may not unreasonably withhold its agreement to additional depositions under this rule.

 Depositions by Plaintiff Earlier Than 30 Days After Serving the Summons and Complaint.
 A plaintiff must obtain leave of court to take a deposition earlier than 30 days after serving the summons and complaint on any defendant unless: (A) a defendant has served a deposition notice or otherwise sought discovery under these rules; or (B) the plaintiff certifies in the deposition notice, with supporting facts, that the deponent is expected to leave Arizona and will be unavailable for deposition after expiration of the 30-day period.
 If a party shows that it was unable, despite diligent efforts, to obtain counsel to represent it at a deposition taken under this Rule 30(a)(2), the deposition may not be used against that party.